MarianBusila/poc-csharp/CommanderGQL/README.md

 dotnet run
 ```

-- access endpoint: http://localhost:5000\graphql.
+- access endpoint: http://localhost:5000/graphql.
 This will open the _Banana Cake Pop_ UI.
 Alternatively, Postman or Insomnia can be used

 - run query
 ```
 query {
 	platform {
 		id
 		name
+		commands {
+			id
+			howTo
+			commandLine
 		}
 	}
+}
 ```

+- access endpoint: http://localhost:5000/graphql-voyager.
+This will display the schema.